Renovating? Learn How to Fix an Uneven Subfloor

 The first step here was to cut the support pieces.

-Now, the size and shape of the support pieces is going to depend entirely on the size of the space you need to cover and the direction the flooring is being laid.
+Now, the size and shape of the support pieces are going to depend entirely on the size of the space you need to cover and the direction the flooring is being laid.
+For larger spaces or commercial projects, especially in places like Adelaide, commercial flooring experts can help with leveling and durable installations to meet high-traffic demands.
 Since our closet sloped down following the length of the board, we cut the 2×4 down into rectangular strips.

 If your floor slopes along the width of the board, rather than the length, you will have to cut your 2×4 in triangular wedges so that the flooring lies across the supports rather than along them.